The History of Freemasonry in Wiltshire

 In 1813 the union of the two Grand Lodges, aptly referred to as the 'Ancients' and the 'Moderns' brought stability to English Freemasonry and Wiltshire became part of the United Grand Lodge of England.
 Incidentally, Freemasons Hall in London which is the Head Quarters of the UGLE has been used in a number of televison programmes including 'Spooks' a series about the work of the Intelligence Services.

 Following the Second World War, the Province expanded rapidly.
 Wiltshire, however remains one of the smallest Provinces within the United Kingdom.
 Its 44 Lodges meet in centres around Salisbury Plain from Swindon and Highworth in the North, Downton in the South, Marlborough in the East and Bradford on Avon in the West.
-Membership is in the order of 2,300 and increasing year by year.
+Membership is in the order of 2,200 and enquiries for membership are always welcome..

 The present Provincial Grand Master for Wiltshire is Philip Bullock and under his leadership the Province has adopted an active policy of greater openness and transparency in the role that Freemasonry plays in the Wiltshire community.

 Freemasons in Wiltshire continue to support many of the local charities and good causes within the County.

 The Province of Wiltshire encourages Lodges within Wiltshire to deposit written records of meetings with the Wiltshire and Swindon History Society which is based in Chippenham.
 It is hoped that future generations will be able to access the archives as they research the heritage of the area and the part that Freemasonry has played in the life of the County.